-Some of the reasons why Thunderbolt 3 and 4 have gained a lot of popularity in the tech market include:
+Some of the reasons why Thunderbolt 3 and 4 have gained a lot of popularity in the tech market include the following:

-- Hight transfer speeds: Both Thunderbolt 3 and 4 can transfer data at 40 GB/s, which is high compared to USB-C that transfers data at 20 GB/s.
+- Hight transfer speeds: Both Thunderbolt 3 and 4 can transfer data at 40 GB/s, which is high compared to USB-C, which transfers data at 20 GB/s.

 - High power output: Thunderbolt 3 can transfer up to 100W of power (bi-directional).
 That’s enough power to charge your device.
 Unfortunately, not all PC manufacturers will include this high-power delivery of 100W.

 - Support for high-resolution displays.
-Thunderbolt 3 can support 2-4K display while Thunderbolt 4 can support up to 2-4K displays or 1-8K display.
+Thunderbolt 3 can support 2-4K displays, while Thunderbolt 4 can support up to 2-4K displays or 1-8K display.

 - Support multiple protocols: With Thunderbolt 3/4, you can connect different peripheral devices to your laptop.
 You can use it for data transfer, video transmission, and charging.